fareselgohary2003/warehouse-segmentation-for-amr-navigation/README.md

 | 0 | Box |
 | 1 | Rack |

-The dataset includes images collected from warehouse environments and was prepared in YOLO segmentation format.
+The dataset was prepared in YOLO Segmentation format and used to train a custom warehouse perception model for AMR applications.

 ---